At Pyeongchang Games, Patrick Chan makes graceful exit from a figure-skating world that's left him behind

 Browning, himself a four-time world champion for Canada and the first man to land a quad in competition, said Chan walks away from the sport as one of its legends.

-"He has as pretty firm stance on immortality within the pantheon of figure skating in Canada," Browning said, emphasizing Chan's ability to nail the "skating" aspect of figure skating, which made him greater than the spotlight-grabbing jumps he once executed with ease.
+"He has a pretty firm stance on immortality within the pantheon of figure skating in Canada," Browning said, emphasizing Chan's ability to nail the "skating" aspect of figure skating, which made him greater than the spotlight-grabbing jumps he once executed with ease.

 Browning likes to tell a story about skating with Chan at a performance event, and not being able to keep up with him.